breezy-team/breezy/doc/user_manual/normal.rst

 The upstream tarball is also converted to the required form, this means that it is repacked to ``.tar.gz`` format if it is in a different format, and then renamed to the correct name for the ``.orig.tar.gz`` part of a source package.
-Finally it is placed in the ``../tarballs/`` directory, where later commands will expect to find it.
+Finally it is placed in the parent directory, where later commands will expect to find it.
 If you do not like this location for the upstream tarballs you are free to change it, the `Configuration Files`_ section explains how.